Reed-CompBio/BIO331-F20-M1.1-python-warmup/README.md

 ## 2. Working with Adjacency Matrices

-Suppose we want to describe the following graph, which has six nodes (`A`-`F`) and seven undirected edges.
+Suppose we want to describe the following graph, which has six nodes (`A`-`F`) and eight undirected edges.

 ![example graph](figs/example-graph.png)